-When they got to the breach location, he said that water was poring through the breach like a river.
-He estimated that the time between waking up and getting to the breach site was about 30 minutes, which would be in the 0700 to 0730 timeframe.
-He said that he is 5'9", and that the water coming through the breach was over his head while he was standing on the levee.
+When they got to the breach location, he said that water was pouring through the breach like a river.
+He estimated that the time between waking up and getting to the breach site was about 30 min, which would be in the 1200 to 1230 UTC (7:00 to 7:30 a.m.
+CDT) timeframe.
+He said that he is 5 ft 9 in., and that the water coming through the breach was over his head while he was standing on the levee.
 He also stated that he felt that the breach had occurred sometime before they got there due to the large amount of water in the streets and houses in the area.
 He said that they walked north to Fillmore Street where they crossed over going west towards Paris Street.
-At the Fillmore Bridge, he climbed up on a ladder and looked across the canal.
-He reported that the water level was about one foot below the top of the floodwall, and that the water was moving very fast towards the south.
+At the Fillmore bridge, he climbed up on a ladder and looked across the canal.
+He reported that the water level was about 1 ft below the top of the floodwall, and that the water was moving very fast towards the south.
 After crossing the canal, they encountered water and eventually had to swim to get to Paris Street.
-When they finally got to the Beacon Light Church he noticed a clock on the wall that read 0848.
+When they finally got to the Beacon Light Church, he noticed a clock on the wall that read 1348 UTC (8:48 a.m.
+CDT).
 He thought the clock was operational, but could not say for certain.
-He also said that the time between seeing the breach at Mirabeau and getting to the church was about an hour.
-If it is assumed that the clock at the church was correct, then he would have been at the breach around 0745.
-Based on all these accounts, it appears that the London East breach occurred in the 0700 to 0800 timeframe.
+He also said that the time between seeing the breach at Mirabeau Avenue and getting to the church was about an hour.
+If it is assumed that the clock at the church was correct, then he would have been at the breach around 1245 UTC (7:45 a.m.
+CDT).
+Based on all these accounts, it appears that the London East breach occurred in the 1200 to 1300 UTC (7:00 to 8:00 a.m.
+CDT) timeframe.

-At site 4 (Figure 123), the eyewitness reported that by 0900 there was two feet of water in the street moving with a strong current from south to north.
-By 1200, they reported that the water was about six feet high in the street.
-Another eyewitness at site 6 (Figure 123) reported flooding between 0830 and 0900.
+At Site 4 (Figure 123), the eyewitness reported that by 1400 UTC (9:00 a.m.
+CDT) there was 2 ft of water in the street moving with a strong current from south to north.
+By 1700 UTC (noon CDT), they reported that the water was about 6 ft high in the street.
+Another eyewitness at Site 6 (Figure 123) reported flooding between 1330 and 1400 UTC (8:30 and 9:00 a.m.
+CDT).